Path to the 2012 Farm Bill: NSAC Releases 2012 Farm Bill Policy Platform

 - Drive innovation for tomorrow’s farmers and food entrepreneurs.
 Investment in agriculture research is vital to continued productivity and innovation in diverse and expanding sectors of American agriculture.
 A research policy that funds and strengthens successful programs for sustainable agriculture, organic farming systems, and specialty crops; addresses new research and data collection needs; and improves coordination on essential public plant and animal breeding efforts will foster the innovations that farmers and food businesses need to be successful.

 NSAC supports renewal and reform of the farm bill in 2012, on schedule.
 Congress will have to make tough choices to pass a farm bill that is forward-looking and fiscally responsible.
 Our measure of success will be whether Congress invests in the future of farming – and adoption of the policies in the platform can help lead the way.

 “Congress should not delay the adoption of a new farm and food bill.
 It needs to do its job, this year, on time,” according to Prolman.
 “The new bill, though, should be comprehensive and forward-looking, not a rush job that ignores the big issues in favor of short-term expediency.”

 The full platform is available online.

-Categories: Beginning and Minority Farmers, Conservation, Energy & Environment, Farm Bill, Food Safety, Local & Regional Food Systems, Organic Farming, Research, Education & Extension, Rural Development
+Beginning and Minority Farmers, Conservation, Energy & Environment, Farm Bill, Food Safety, Local & Regional Food Systems, Organic, Research, Education & Extension, Rural Development